Screen Studio Review: The Best Screen Recorder for Mac (If You Can Afford It)

 - Use Windows or Linux

-- Need advanced video editing features
+- Need multi-track or timeline editing

-- Want a free solution (check out free alternatives)
+- Want free (see free alternatives)

 The Verdict